bls-msto/webmethods-helm-collection/charts/incubator/microservices-runtime/README.md

 ## Accessing the Microservices Runtime
-After deploting the product using helm and if it is exposed to the world it can be accessed in two ways depending wether you created LB or ingress controller
+After deploying the product using helm and if it is exposed to the world it can be accessed in two ways depending whether you created LB or ingress controller

 ### using Azure LB
 You should check the external IP address of the service once it has been created.
 Usually it takes a couple of minutes before externalIP is being provided after helm install command